FangLinHe/FangLinHe.github.io/_posts/2021-01-01-new-years-resolution.md

   I decided to continue taking German courses on Saturdays starting from February, 2020.
 It was really a tough decision, as it means to "sacrifice" almost all the weekends and probably some weekday-nights to learn German.
 It was even very embarrassing in the first course, as the teacher tried to chat with me to know more about me, but I couldn't even remember what "Nachbarn" (neighbors) means.
 However, I still stayed in the German course, as I knew the importance of German.

-  The course was unfortunately interrupted for almost two months due to covid-19, and course happened online quite often afterwards.
+  The course was unfortunately interrupted for almost two months due to covid-19, and then it happened online quite often afterwards.
 Fortunately, our teacher still overcame all the difficulties and enough classmates still attended the course, so we still finshed B1 (2/2) and B1+ courses eventually.
 Other than that, a lot of grammar that I didn't understand a year ago is much clear after these courses, I can read more news articles without looking up in the dictionary, and I can communicate in German slightly better, although I have no opportunity to speak it at all outside the classroom.

 # New Year's Resolutions for 2021